grafana/thema/README.md

 # Scuemata

+**_This repo is in a pre-alpha preview state.
+Essential logic is mostly settled.
+Helpers, docs and tutorials are Coming Soon™._**

 Scuemata is a system for writing schemas.
 Like JSON Schema or OpenAPI, it is general-purpose, and most obviously useful as an [IDL](https://en.wikipedia.org/wiki/Interface_description_language).

 Unlike JSON Schema, OpenAPI, or any other extant schema system, Scuemata's chief focus is on the _evolution_ of schema.
 Rather than "one file/logical structure, one schema," Scuemata is "one file/logical structure, all the schema for a given kind of object, and logic for translating between them."